 the driver is reporting or requesting assistance relating to a medical emergency, a safety hazard or criminal activity

 the driver is responding to a situation requiring immediate action to protect the health, welfare or safety of the driver or another person and stopping the vehicle would be inadvisable, impractical or dangerous

 the driver is a law enforcement officer, firefighter or emergency medical personnel acting within the scope of their duties

 Penalties for Violating Nevada’s Distracted Driving Law

-A violation of the state's distracted driving law is a misdemeanor in Nevada.
-You'll receive a $50.00 fine for your first offense in seven years, but it will not be treated as a moving violation.
-A second offense will cost you $100 and third and the subsequent offense will cost you $250 as well as a six-month driver's license suspension.
+A violation of the state’s distracted driving law is a civil infraction.
+You’ll receive a $50.00 civil penalty for your first violation in seven years, but it will not be treated as a moving violation.
+A second violation will cost you $100 and third and the subsequent violation will cost you $250 as well as a six-month driver’s license suspension.

-If you get caught using your cell phone or another device in a prohibited way while driving in a work zone, those fines could be doubled.
+If you get caught using your cell phone or another device in a prohibited way while driving in a work zone, those civil infractions could be doubled.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.

 A California appeals court recently ruled that you can be charged with reckless driving under California law if you ride your bicycle recklessly.
 In 2013, after drinking heavily at a Dodgers game, Jorge Velasquez, Jr., rode away on his bicycle.
 While going downhill on the wrong side of the road, he struck a pedestrian.
 The ...